Regular Expression

 Optional

-How to match either color or colour: colou?r
+How to match either color or colour: colou?r.
+July or Jul: July?.
+January or

 complex, but here it is used for simple grouping for the optional.